 Addiction and recovery are extremely personal experiences.
 If you’ve experienced either, you know how isolating they can be.
 No matter what outside forces affect you, ultimately, you are the one responsible for your actions.

-However, we are relational beings, and we require the company and support of others and society as a whole in order to survive.
-This is the idea behind the centuries-old expression, “No man is an island,” and its application to addiction and recovery is clear.
-Family, whether biological or chosen, is especially impacted by an individual’s addiction and can play an integral role in their recovery.
+However, we are relational beings, and we require the company and support of others and society as a whole to survive.
+This is the idea behind the centuries-old expression, “No man is an island,” and its application to coping with addiction and recovery is clear.
+Family, whether biological or chosen, is especially impacted by your addiction and can play an integral role in your recovery.

-What Is the Impact of Addiction on Family?
+What Is the Impact of Addiction on Family Dynamics?

 The family unit is made up of individuals, but those individuals are deeply connected and affected by one another.
 When healthy, a family works as a balanced ecosystem with secure connections and well-established boundaries.
 But if one member is unhealthy, that ecosystem is thrown off balance.
-Addiction in families creates an unbalanced ecosystem where other family members are forced to adopt unhealthy coping mechanisms as they try to get back to some type of equilibrium.
+Addiction in families creates an unbalanced ecosystem where other family members adopt unhealthy coping mechanisms or family roles as they try to get back to some type of equilibrium.
 This often leads to blurring of boundaries and codependency.

-The impacts addiction has on the family unit are complex and varied.
+The combined impact of addiction and family dynamics is complex and varied.
 The National Institutes of Health published a study on the emotional and behavioral effects substance abuse has on family systems, including unmet developmental needs, impaired emotional attachment, financial hardship, emotional distress, and abuse.
 Everyone in the family is affected by addiction, even if just one person is experiencing it personally.

 Sharon Wegscheider-Cruse, an expert on addiction and codependency, helps to explain why addiction is considered a family disease.
 Every dysfunctional or alcoholic family has members whose behaviors fit into a distinct role of some kind.
-Wegscheider-Cruse identifies the six primary family roles in addiction as follows:
+In her book, The Family Trap, Wegscheider-Cruse identifies the six primary family roles in addiction as follows: